-We all laughed,.
-The smallest roach came around to me.
-Since it was out, I was about to flick it away.
-Robby grabbed it.
+We all laugh.
+The smallest roach comes around to me.
+Since it’s out, I’m about to flick it away.
+Robby grabs it.

 “Waste not, want not, man.”

-He took a roach clip off his belt, lighting the roach, which he had me finish.
-Then taking another joint from behind his ear, he lit it and passed it in the other direction.
+He takes a roach clip off his belt, lighting the roach, which he hands to me to finish.
+Taking another joint from behind his ear, he lights it and passes it in the other direction.

 “Does anyone ever catch you up here?”

 “You’d never see us if we hadn’t made it obvious.
-Are you really a fag?” the dark-haired girl Mary asked.
+Are you really a fag?” the dark-haired girl Mary asks.

 “Ain’t no denying it, but I got a girlfriend, too.”